getify/You-Dont-Know-JS/scope-closures/ch1.md

 Interpretation performs a similar task to compilation, in that it transforms your program into machine-understandable instructions.
 But the processing model is different.
 Unlike a program being compiled all at once, with interpretation the source code is transformed line by line; each line or statement is executed before immediately proceeding to processing the next line of the source code.

-Figure 1 illustrates compilation vs. interpretation of programs:

 <figure>
     <img src="images/fig1.png" width="650" alt="Code Compilation and Code Interpretation" align="center">
     <figcaption><em>Fig. 1: Compiled vs. Interpreted Code</em></figcaption>
     <br><br>
 </figure>

+Figure 1 illustrates compilation vs. interpretation of programs.

 Are these two processing models mutually exclusive?
 Generally, yes.
 However, the issue is more nuanced, because interpretation can actually take other forms than just operating line by line on source code text.
 Modern JS engines actually employ numerous variations of both compilation and interpretation in the handling of JS programs.